magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

 .. image:: https://i.imgur.com/ZTVvOwz.png

 * In the **Group label** field: The name of the group attribute
-* In the **Position** field: Admin can allow **Product State Filter** to show at different positions such as Top Sidebar, Bottom Sidebar, Below Category Filter.
+* In the **Position** field: Admin set the displaying priority for **Product State Filter**.
+The smaller number entered, the higher priority to show first.
 * In the **Expand by default** field: Choose **Yes** to automatically expand the group attribute `Rating` when shoppers go to the collection page.
 * **Enable New Filter**, **Enable On Sales filter**, **Enable Stock filter**: Choose **Yes** to enable the filter and leave **No** to disable.
 * **New label**, **On Sales label**, **Stock label**: Add the name for each label filter.